CSA Group Testing UK Ltd / Sira Policies

-Sira Certification Service operates internationally and provides certification of management systems, personnel and products.
-Sira is accredited for these activities by the United Kingdom Accreditation Service (UKAS) and is appointed as a ‘notified body’ by the UK Government under European Directives.
+CSA Group Testing UK Ltd is accredited by the United Kingdom Accreditation Service (UKAS) to provide testing and calibration services.
+Sira Certification Service provides certification of management systems, personnel and products.
+Sira Certification Service is accredited for these activities by UKAS and is appointed as a ‘notified body’ by the UK Government under European Directives.

-The policy of Sira Certification Service is to provide, in the most cost effective manner, independent and impartial certification and inspection services which combine technical competence with objectivity and integrity.
-The Service is nondiscriminatory in operation, with no undue financial or other conditions, and is available to all.
+The policy of CSA Group Testing UK Ltd/Sira Certification Service is to provide, in the most cost effective manner, independent and impartial testing, certification and inspection services which combine technical competence with objectivity and integrity.
+The Service is non-discriminatory in operation, with no undue financial or other conditions, and is available to all.
 It is the policy of the Service to achieve and maintain recognised accreditation for its activities in order to demonstrate its commitment to providing an efficient, commercially aware, competent service.

 Audit and certification process